 When to go

-This trip is available from mid-June until mid-October.
+This trip is available from end of May until mid-October.

 Our recommended airports for this tour are Ioannina (domestic flight connection with Athens), Thessaloniki, Athens or Preveza Airport.